mdeff/paper-cryoem-orientation-recovery/reviews.md

 Preliminary results about transfer to unseen proteins.

 Why/how much improving the initial angle estimation translates to improvement in the reconstruction?
+TODO(Laurène): The why is not a problem (optimisation stuff), the how much will be a bit more tricky but we can find a way.

 Related work: we'll add the suggested reference to [A] in the revised manuscript.